 Don’t worry if you’re vegan.

 When planning our trip to Yosemite, food was top of mind for me and my husband.
-Following a vegan diet isn’t easy when traveling, but thankfully there were enough dining options at Half Dome Village … if you don’t expect much variety, that is.
-We ate burgers EVERY DAY!
+Following a vegan diet isn’t easy when traveling, but thankfully there were enough dining options at Curry Village … if you don’t expect much variety, that is.
+We ate vegan burgers EVERY DAY!

-There’s also a grocery/gift store, which has a fair amount of vegan options, including Amy’s vegan breakfast burritos that you can nuke in the store’s microwave ovens.
+There’s also a gift and grocery store (next to the pizza deck) that has a fair amount of vegan options, including Amy’s vegan breakfast burritos that you can nuke in the store’s microwave ovens.
 Another great option is the main dining hall at Yosemite Valley Lodge.
 They actually have Impossible burgers!

-All in all, we genuinely enjoyed our stay in the tents at Half Dome Village.
+All in all, we genuinely enjoyed our stay in the tents at Curry Village.
 But would we do it again?
-The bear box and no-bathroom-inside-the-tent might be deal breakers for a repeat visit, but we are so glad we had the experience.
+The bear box and no-bathroom-inside-the-tent might be deal-breakers for a repeat visit, but we’re so glad we had the experience.

 When traveling, my husband and I tend to focus on how nice the hotel room will be, but staying in the canvas tents reminded us that this kind of trip is not about having all the amenities of a resort — it’s about being out in nature and staying outside your room as much as possible.

 I hope this list is useful for you.
-I know it would have been helpful for me before our trip.
-If you have any questions or info that you think would help other travelers, please leave a comment below.
+I know it would have been helpful to have before our trip.
+If you have any questions or info that you think would help other travelers heading to Curry Village in Yosemite, please leave a comment below.
 Would love to hear from you!